Commuter Tax Benefits

-The Federal tax code allows the use of tax-free dollars to pay for transit commuting and parking costs through employer-sponsored programs.
-Commuter tax benefits are regulated by the Internal Revenue Code, Section 132(f)—Qualified Transportation Fringe.
-As of January 2013, the tax code allows tax-free transportation fringe benefits of up to $245 per month per employee for transit expenses and up to $245 per month for qualified parking (including parking at BART stations.
+The tax code allows tax-free transportation fringe benefits of up to $265 per month per employee for transit expenses and up to $265 per month for qualified parking (including parking at BART stations.)
 Qualified parking is defined as parking at or near an employer's worksite, or at a facility from which employee commutes via transit, vanpool or carpool).
-Commuters can receive both the transit and parking benefits (up to $490 per month).
+Commuters can receive both the transit and parking benefits.

 Companies can offer:

 - A pre-tax employee-paid payroll deduction

 - A combination of both of the above.

 Employees who set aside income on a pre-tax basis for a qualified transportation fringe benefit do not pay federal income or payroll taxes on the income set aside.
 For example, if you have a combined (local, state, federal) tax rate of 40% and spend $130 per month on BART fares, you will save more than $600 per year.
 Qualified parking adds even more savings.